bernhardAxonIvy/doc/source/designer-guide/data-modeling/data-classes/data-classes.rst

 Types of Data Classes
 ---------------------

-There are four kinds of Data Classes in |ivy|.
+There are four kinds of Data Classes in Axon Ivy.

 Global Data Classes
    The global Data Classes are located in the Data Class node in your project